Define the Term Intellectual Property

 The controversy arises from the imprecise definition of the term.
 On one hand, some parties agree that intellectual property should be restricted to trademark, patent, and copyright law while on the other, others use the term to designate industrial design, rights of publicity, and trade secrets, among other things.

 If you need help with defining the term intellectual property, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5% of attorneys/lawyers on its site.
-Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.